lucasmz-dev/microG-wiki/Building.md

 The cloned repository contains all required build scripts for gradle and the wrapper, which is needed to start the build process.
 Make sure you have your `ANDROID_SDK_HOME` and `JAVA_HOME` properly defined in your `~/.profile` or `~/.bashrc`.

-To build GmsCore, execute in your cloned directory
+To build _GmsCore_, execute in your cloned directory
 ```bash
 ./gradlew build
 ```